Can I Bring a Heating Pad on a Plane? Yes! TSA and Custom Rules

 - Store liquid-filled heating pads upright to minimize leakage risks.

-5. Airline Policies for Using Heating Pads During Flights
+5. Using Heating Pads During the Flight

 KEEN TIP: Carry extra batteries or power banks in case your flight is delayed or longer than expected.

-6. Troubleshooting Airport Security and Customs Issues
+6. Security and Customs Troubleshooting

 KEEN TIP: Be prepared to demonstrate how the pad works if requested.
+Having your receipt or a product brochure on hand will speed things along.

 7. Frequently Asked Questions (FAQ’s)